 An interruption in the flow of speaking (stuttering, cluttering).

 SPARK - Structured Phonological Awareness & Reading Interventions for Kids

 Our SPARK program combines many research based programs and techniques designed to fit the needs of your child.
 Every child is different, and requires different strategies in order to be successful.
 There is no “one size fits all” program, and we will meet your child at their level in order to make the program and strategies work for them.

 Your child will be evaluated in order to determine their skill level.
 Sessions will include visual, tactile, verbal, and sensory interventions along with games, and activities that will make learning fun.
 Let’s SPARK a lifelong love of reading in your child starting today!
 For more information, click HERE.

 Teletherapy is the online delivery of speech, occupational, and mental health therapy services via high-resolution, live video conferencing.
 Teletherapy sessions are very similar to traditional speech, occupational therapy, or mental health sessions with one major exception.
 Instead of sitting in the same room, clients and therapists interact via live video conferencing.

 During therapy sessions, the client and therapist can see, hear, and interact with one another in real time, using webcams, headsets if desired, and a live, synchronous online learning environment.

-If you’ve ever used Skype on your computer or FaceTime on your iPhone, you’ve used a similar type of technology.
+If you’ve ever used Zoom on your computer or FaceTime on your iPhone, you’ve used a similar type of technology.